Moral character: Scientific experiments

 There have been a number of experiments to try to empirically examine moral character.

 In one experiment that was done in the United States in 1985, a moral decision made by people was influenced by whether or not they had found a dime in a public phone booth.
 The findings were that 87% of subjects who found a dime in a phone booth mailed a sealed and addressed envelope that was left at the booth in an apparent mistake by someone else, while only 4% of those who did not find a dime helped.
 This suggested that transient chance factors may matter more than fixed moral character in someone's choice whether to help others.
 John M. Doris raises the issue of ecological validity – do experimental findings reflect phenomena found in natural contexts.
 He recognizes that these results are counterintuitive to the way most of us think about morally relevant behavior.

 Another experiment asked college students at Cornell University to predict how they would behave when faced with one of several moral dilemmas, and to make the same predictions for their peers.
 Again and again, people predicted that they would be more generous and kind than others.
 Yet when put into the moral dilemma, the subjects did not behave as generously or as kindly as they had predicted.
 In psychological terms, the experimental subjects were successfully anticipating the base rate of moral behavior and accurately predicting how often others, in general, would be self-sacrificing.

 A study conducted by Philip Zimbardo in the 1970's titled 'The Stanford Prison Experiment' can be used to shed light on the workings of moral character related to roles of power.
 College students were randomly assigned roles of either a powerless prisoner or a guard in a position of authority.
 From there participants were told to be completely immersed in their assigned roles.
-Guard were given few regulations and were allowed to create many of their own rules.
+Guards were given few regulations and were allowed to create many of their own rules.
 The experiment was cut short due to signs of abuse from the guards as well as psychological distress from the prisoners.
 The study showed how roles of power can tie detrimental behavior to every day individuals thus affecting their moral character.
+The scientific validity of the experiment has been critiqued.